Azure/AppService/_posts/2021-07-23-Quickstart Intro to Bicep with Web App plus DB.md

 If you don't have an [Azure subscription](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), create a [free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.

-In order to effectively create resources with Bicep, you will need to set up a Bicep [development environment](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install).
+In order to effectively create resources with Bicep, you will need to [install Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install).
 The Bicep extension for [Visual Studio Code](https://code.visualstudio.com/) provides language support and resource autocompletion.
 The extension helps you create and validate Bicep files and is recommended for those that will continue to create resources using Bicep upon completing this quickstart.

 ## Review the template